The singles charts are no more but is this a good thing?

 It began a trend for international teams as well as club teams to record songs which, presumably, only their own fans ever bought.
 That was enough for many to creep into the charts.
 Probably the type of single of any genre which has the least, if any, aesthetic value.
 Even Boney M and Queen singles have more.

 Not content with football teams trying for chart success, some individual footballers were puffed up enough to think they might have a chance of pop career.
 In the front row above, sandwiched between Big Jack Charlton and Alan Mullery, we see West Bromwich Albion’s striker Jeff Astle.
-On the strength of the EWCS smash hit he released a solo single called ‘Sweet Water‘ but he, sadly, experienced the bitter taste of failure.
+On the strength of the EWCS smash hit he released a solo single called ‘Sweet Water‘ but he, sadly, choked on the bitter taste of failure.
 The single missed the charts completely, a bit like that sitter he screwed past the post against Brazil a few months later.
 But not so Mr Kevin Keegan in 1979 when he reached number 31 with Head Over Heels in Love written by Smokie’s Chris Norman.
 Or Glenn Hoddle and Chris Waddle, or Glenn and Chris as they chummily wanted to be referred to, whose ‘Diamond Lights’ got to No. 12 in 1987.
 Probably not the worst song ever to appear on TOTP but their performance is one of those ‘watch through your fingers’ moments.

 But the charts often throw up (and I chose those words carefully) such moments as these.
 One of the often unadmitted joys of the charts is watching a single or act you particularly dislike moving inexorably towards the top ten.
 The Bay City Rollers at their peak had a 14 year old me almost ripping up the music papers in disgust.
 When something has this effect on you it must have a lot going for it.
 Or when a particular favourite has a head-to-head race to get to the top spot first, such as The Sweet v Gary Glitter or Slade v David Bowie.
 And to spot early a single no one else had noticed edging its way up the hit parade towards Numero Uno, to have given your pals the SP on it and told them to watch this one go was hugely enjoyable.
 Sultans of Swing by Dire Straits in 1977 was a good example of this type of slow-burner, having been played regularly by David ‘Kid’ Jensen on his Saturday morning show on wonderful Radio 1, before anyone had even heard of Dire Straits.
 Or Althea and Donna’s brilliant Uptown Top Ranking which similarly slowly nosed its way up the charts after an inauspicious start.
 Chart moments like these proved there was a discerning record buying public out there, a public who weren’t just content to listen to Queen, Boney M or Cliff.
 And the singles charts highlighted such behaviour in a way that bolstered your faith in other music-loving people of all ages.

 The charts also provided the basis of many in-depth discussions which wore long into the night.
 Did a particular band or single ever get to number 1?
 What was the best number 2 single ever.
 How many David Bowie top 30 singles can you name?
 Which was the most successful Motown act?
 How many number 1s did The Stones have?
 What was the weirdest single ever to get into the top 10?
 What was the worst number 1 ever?
-And in the days before you could access some of these facts on a phone, some of these debates could go on for days, even weeks.
+And in the days before you could access some of these facts on a phone, some of the debates could go on for days, even weeks.
 Of course, anyone with even a passing interest in the charts will remember that in 1980 Ultravox’s overblown electronic classic Vienna was kept off the top spot by Joe Dolce and Shaddap Your Face.
 Although I was big a fan of Ultravox, sometimes the charts didn’t lie and the best song did get to No. 1.
 And that’s why I loved them.

 I’m told some form of singles and album charts still exists but it really isn’t the same.
 Music consumption is completely different today.
 People no longer wait with baited breath on a particular act’s new release or track its progress inexorably up and down the hit parade.
 Or argue with friends which particular track from a new album is the strongest single.
-Or feel that warm glow of satisfaction when a favourite act surpasses someone shit like Brotherhood of man, Bay City Rollers or Queen in the charts.
+Or feel that warm glow of satisfaction when a favourite act surpasses someone rubbish like Brotherhood of man, Bay City Rollers or Queen in the charts.
 But music of all genres and periods is still listened to, downloaded, streamed, pirated and, for some odd people (like myself) even played on record players.
 Thankfully, music is still very much alive and kicking, I’m happy to say, in its many different incarnations.

 But I don’t half miss the charts…